project-chip/matter.js/packages/matter-node.js/README.md

 npm run matter
 ```

-This starts a Matter (Device) server listening on port 5540.
+This starts a Matter (DeviceNode) server listening on port 5540.

 This first version only includes the OnOff cluster (on/off smart thing, like a plug or a bulb).
 You can use -on and -off parameter to run a script to control something.